vectordotdev/vector/rfcs/2020-03-05-wasm-engine.md

 We also noted that the existing `lua` transform is quite simple.
 While this makes for nice usability, it means things like on-start initializations aren't possible.
 While these kinds of features may be added, this shouldn't stop us from investigating WASM.

+We also noted the capabilities and speed of WASM (particularly WASI) mean we could eventually support things like sockets and files.

 Indeed, it is possible we will be able to let Vector build and run Lua code as a wasm module in the future.